KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation2/README.md

 ### `quat` and rotations

-[Spherical Cubic Spline Interpolation](##Spherical-Cubic-Spline-Interpolation) is used when the animation sampler interpolation mode is set to CUBIC and the animated property is rotation, i.e., values of the animated property are unit quaternions.
+[Spherical Cubic Spline Interpolation](##Spherical-Cubic-Spline-Interpolation) can optionally be used when the animation sampler interpolation mode is set to CUBIC and the animated property is rotation, i.e., values of the animated property are unit quaternions.

 ### JSON Pointer